-Requests to extend the summons must be accompanied by a verified motion, proposed order, and an affidavit of the process server showing reasonable efforts to make service of process, and postal verification with at least 3 attempts of service.
+Requests to extend the summons must be accompanied by a verified motion, proposed order, and an affidavit of the process server showing reasonable efforts to make service of process with at least 3 attempts of service.

 Requests for adjournments may be made motion or by stipulation and will only be granted upon showing of good cause.
 The grounds for the request and a proposed new day must be stated in the motion or proposed order.
 Adjournment of criminal pretrials and sentences must be approved by Prosecutor with stipulated order presented to Judge Faunce for final approval.
 Adjournment of criminal and civil trials must be made by motion.